-Dean et al. [17] provide another avenue to improve CEFS.
+Dean et al. [3] provide another avenue to improve compressed edge fragment sampling (CEFS)[18], [25].
 Instead of using a hash function as a verifier, the routers algebraically encode the path or edge information iteratively using Horner's rule.
-The resulting (x, y) coordinate tuples allow the reconstruction of the contributing polynomial coefficients, which encode the complete path.
-This scheme is susceptible to a GOSSIB attack [19].
-Also, the number of packets required to reconstruct path is high and this approach is vulnerable to compromised routers.

-The Internet Engineering Task Force (IETF) also has a working group dedicated to establishing a standard traceback mechanism for very big flows.
-The working group proposed that each router would periodically (every few hundred or thousand packets) select a packet and "append" authenticated traceback information to this packet [18].
+The resulting (x, y) coordinate tuples allow the reconstruction of the contributing polynomial coefficients that encode the complete path.
+This scheme is susceptible to a GOSSIB attack [25].
+In addition, the number of packets required to reconstruct path is high and this approach is vulnerable to compromised routers.
+The Internet Engineering Task Force (IETF) also has a working group dedicated to establishing a standard traceback mechanism for very large flows.
+The working group proposed that each router should periodically (every few hundred or thousand packets) select a packet and "append" authenticated traceback information to it [18].
 This information would convey that the packet was seen by this router.
 Appending would not be done by modifying the packet, but by creating a second packet tailgating the original packet.
-The working group has been largely dead since about a year, and its Internet-Drafts have all expired since, so the approach seems to have been abandoned.
+The working group has been largely inactive since about a year, and its Internet-Drafts have all expired since, therefore the approach seems to have been abandoned.

-A different approach for traceback is shown by Snoeren et al. [12].
-They propose storing a hash of each packet along with information about where it arrived from in a memory efficient fashion.
+A different approach for traceback is shown by Snoeren et al. [21].
+They propose storing a hash of each packet along with information about its arrival location in a memory efficient fashion.
 Given ubiquitous deployment of such a service, a network node can immediately ask for a traceback of an individual packet it just received.
-This approach needs complete (or at least very dense) deployment and the overhead on the routers is too huge.
+This approach needs complete (or at least very dense) deployment and the overhead on the routers is too large.

 In this paper, we present two new IP marking techniques to solve the IP traceback problem: AS Marking Scheme and an Authenticated AS Marking Scheme.
-Our approach has the low network and router overhead and our approach is much more efficient and accurate for the attacker path reconstruction under DDoS.
+Our approach generates low network and router overhead; morever it is much more efficient and accurate to reconstruct the attacker path.
 Our approach can trace the origin AS of the attack unlike the earlier schemes that try to trace the attack originating router(s).
 Our approach can reconstruct the attacker path within seconds and has almost zero false positive rate.
 Furthermore, our Authenticated Marking Scheme supports efficient authentication of routers' markings.
 This prevents a compromised router from forging other uncompromised routers markings.

-3 Motivation and Background
+3. Motivation and Background

-In this section initially we present two basic marking schemes [6] that our mechanism is based on and present their limitations.
+In this section we initially present two basic marking schemes [19] along their limitations.
 We then present the motivation behind AS traceback and how we intend to overload the IP header.

-3.1 Basic Node Marking Algorithms
+3.1.
+Basic Node Marking Algorithms

-3.1.1 Node Append
+3.1.1.
+Node Append